CodeLabsProInc/AGI-GPT/README.md

 - Reducing the `max_length` value will create more chunks, which can save prompt tokens by allowing for more message history in the context, but will also increase the number of chunks.
 - Increasing the `max_length` value will provide the AI with more contextual information from each chunk, reducing the number of chunks created and saving on OpenAI API requests.
 However, this may also use more prompt tokens and decrease the overall context available to the AI.

 Memory pre-seeding is a technique for improving AI accuracy by ingesting relevant data into its memory.
 Chunks of data are split and added to memory, allowing the AI to access them quickly and generate more accurate responses.
 It's useful for large datasets or when specific information needs to be accessed quickly.
-Examples include ingesting API or GitHub documentation before running Auto-GPT.
+Examples include ingesting API or GitHub documentation before running AGI-GPT.

-⚠️ If you use Redis as your memory, make sure to run Auto-GPT with the `WIPE_REDIS_ON_START=False` in your `.env` file.
+⚠️ If you use Redis as your memory, make sure to run AGI-GPT with the `WIPE_REDIS_ON_START=False` in your `.env` file.

-⚠️For other memory backend, we currently forcefully wipe the memory when starting Auto-GPT.
-To ingest data with those memory backend, you can call the `data_ingestion.py` script anytime during an Auto-GPT run.
+⚠️For other memory backend, we currently forcefully wipe the memory when starting AGI-GPT.
+To ingest data with those memory backend, you can call the `data_ingestion.py` script anytime during an AGI-GPT run.

-Memories will be available to the AI immediately as they are ingested, even if ingested while Auto-GPT is running.
+Memories will be available to the AI immediately as they are ingested, even if ingested while AGI-GPT is running.

 ## 💀 Continuous Mode ⚠️